 The CIH Waiver provides supports and services based on the individual’s level of need and living situation.

 Individuals on the waiting list for the FS Waiver will be targeted to begin waiver services based on their date of application.

 New applicants will be placed on the FS Waiver waiting list.

 There is no waiting list for the CIH Waiver.
 Consideration for CIH Waiver services is made on a case by case basis in situations that include:

 - Loss or incapacitation of the primary caregiver with no other caregiver available

-- Living with an aging primary caregiver age 80 or older with no other caregiver available
+- Living with a primary caregiver age 80 or older with no other caregiver available

 - Aging out of a residential placement for children through the Department of Children’s Services of Indiana State Department of Education